-Blackjack is a popular gambling game at land-based, online and mobile casinos.
+Blackjack is a popular gambling game at land-based and online casinos within the UK.
 Blackjack requires skill; luck alone will not do the trick when it comes to winning.
 All the top casino software providers have it in their game portfolio and some focus more on blackjack than other table or card games.

 Blackjack is thought to have originated in France in the 17th century as Vingt Et Un (which translates to 21).
 The name came from a unique situation in the game where a hand of a Jack and an Ace of Spades resulted in an extra payment.
 The game made its way to the USA after the French Revolution and quickly became popular there.

 In the 19th century all forms of gambling were banned in the USA but the game continued to be popular.
 The resurgence came after the legalization of gambling in the State of Nevada in 1931.
 The birth of the online casino industry took blackjack to new heights as now anyone could play this superb game for money from the comfort of their home.
 That popularity is bound to rise even more with the advent of mobile casino gambling.

 Please note that most online casinos do not allow blackjack play using their bonuses because of the low house edge.
 The casinos listed below DO allow blackjack play and we indicate the actual percentage of wagers that count towards the play through requirements of the bonus.

 You need skill to interpret the hands in blackjack and the best course of action to take for each of them.
 Knowing your strategy and odds is critical as it enables you to play smartly and minimise your losses.